Preparing the phenotypic data

 ).

-General requirements for the phenotypic TSV
+Requirements for the phenotypic TSV

 The TSV MUST contain:

-- A minimum of two columns
+- A minimum of 2 columns

 -